adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 * /list

 ### setting up the custom editor with jshell
+* /set editor "path of the editor" // for only session
-* /set editor "path of the editor"
+* /set editor --retain "path of the editor" // for permanent
+* /set editor --default // default jshell editor to set for session use -retain for make it permanent
 * /set editor "c://programs/nodepad.exe"